Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: Introduction

 Our work builds on the literature which suggests using (near) Neyman orthogonal scores to accommodate possibly slow convergence rates of general machine learners \citep*[e.g.,][]{BCK15,BCCW18,CCDDHNR18,CEINR18} in high-dimensional regression estimation (and more generally high-dimensional Z-estimation).
 In particular, our approach extends the branch of research which employs cross-fitting, in conjunction with orthogonal scores, to mitigate over-fitting biases.
 This combined method is referred to as the double/debiased machine learning \citep*[DML,][]{CCDDHNR18}.
 Although standard cross fitting requires independent sampling \citep{CCDDHNR18}, \citet*{CKMS2019} develop a multiway cross fitting algorithm to extend the DML to multiway cluster dependent data with linear scores (their results, however, does not cover estimators defined by nonlinear scores, such as Logit).
 This recent contribution has paved the way for machine learning to be applied to cross-sectional dependent data, but, unfortunately, does not provide a result which allows for the estimation of network models in the presence of dyadic dependence.
 Dyadic dependence is different from (multiway) cluster dependence,\footnote{Specifically, while multiway clustered data are represented by separately exchangeable arrays, dyadic data are represented by jointly exchangeable arrays -- see Section 7 in \citet*{Kallenberg2006}.
-The mathematical characterizations of these two types of exchangeable arrays are different, and the separate exchangeability does not imply the joint exchangeability.} and hence there is no guarantee that these existing cross fitting algorithms\footnote{In a different context, \cite{viviano2019policy} proposes a network cross-fitting algorithm.
-It is different from our algorithm as its unit of observations is a node while ours is a dyad.
-In addition, our algorithm allows fully connected networks that are important for international trade applications. } will work for dyadic regressions and dyadic/network link formation models.
+The mathematical characterizations of these two types of exchangeable arrays are different, and the separate exchangeability does not imply the joint exchangeability.} and hence there is no guarantee that these existing cross fitting algorithms will work for dyadic regressions and dyadic/network link formation models.
 In this light, we propose a novel cross fitting algorithm that is effective under dyadic dependence.
 Our dyadic machine learning approach and asymptotic theories guarantee that estimation and inference based on this method are robust against arbitrary dyadic dependence.